ATHENE

 Autonomous Terrain Handling and Environmental Navigation Experiment

 ATHENE is our association’s first rover project.
-It primarily serves as a demonstration device for various technological aspects of a rover, such as the design of a chassis and various sensor technologies for mapping and navigation.
+It primarily serves as a demonstration device for various technological aspects of a rover, such as chassis design and various sensor technologies for mapping and navigation.

-The rover is supported and mainly financed by a grant from the Innovation Campus Mobility of the Future, which allows us to use state-of-the-art sensors and on-board computers.
-It is being developed together with the Institute of Space Systems (IRS) at the University of Stuttgart, which already has many years of experience in the field of space robotics.
+The rover is funded and primarily financed by the Innovation Campus Mobility of the Future, which allows us to use state-of-the-art sensors and on-board computers.
+It is being developed in collaboration with the Institute of Space Systems (IRS) at the University of Stuttgart, which has many years of experience in the field of space robotics.

 For us as an association, the rover offers an opportunity to create a platform on which we can build in the future.
-This platform will enable us to take part in competitions such as the ERC (European Rover Challenge) in Krakow, Poland, in a more advanced form and gain further valuable experience in the field of space robotics.
+This platform will enable us to participate in competitions such as the ERC (European Rover Challenge) in Krakow, Poland, in a more advanced form and to gain further valuable experience in the field of space robotics.

 Our Payloads

 The Innovation Campus Mobility of the Future (ICM) is a joint research initiative of the Karlsruhe Institute of Technology (KIT) and the University of Stuttgart.
-The aim of the ICM is to develop innovative technologies and solutions for the sustainable mobility and production of tomorrow through interdisciplinary collaboration.
-It pools expertise from various fields in order to actively shape change in the automotive and mechanical engineering industries.
+The aim of the ICM is to develop innovative technologies and solutions for the sustainable mobility and production of tomorrow through interdisciplinary cooperation.
+In doing so, expertise from various fields is pooled in order to actively shape change in the automotive and mechanical engineering industries.

-On its website, the ICM offers a nice overview of many other projects, all of which contribute to the topic of mobility of the future.
+The ICM website provides a useful overview of many other projects that contribute to the topic of future mobility.

 Timeline